toddledev/documentation/docs/08-components/05-export-a-component/index.md

 ---
-title: Export a Component
+title: Export a component
-description: toddle docs
+description:
 ---

-# Export a Component
+# Export a component